paxdotdev/docs/src/reference-coordinates-and-transforms.md

     1. Order matters — for example `translate() * rotate()` will generally yield different behavior vs. `rotate() * translate()`.
     2. You can combine the same operation multiple times — for example `scale() * scale()` or `rotate() * scale() * rotate()`
-    3. Since these multiplications happen in an `expression` context, you may also use `properties` in these expressions — for example `rotate(self.base_rotation * self.rotation_multiplier)` or `scale(self.scale_mult) * rotate(self.active_rotation)`
+    3. Since these multiplications happen in an `expression` context, you may also use symbolic `properties` in these expressions — for example `rotate(self.base_rotation * self.rotation_multiplier)` or `scale(self.scale_mult) * rotate(self.active_rotation)`

 Organizationally, you may find that it is useful to combine hierarchical grouping with matrix multiplication in different ways.
 You may also make use of helper methods which can return dynamic or pre-computed transformations.
-Finally, the use of layout components (such as `pax-std`'s `Stacker`, or components that you may author yourself) allow you to abstract complex positioning and resizing logic without needing to think too much about it.
+Finally, the use of layout components (such as `pax-std`'s `Stacker`, or components that you may author yourself) allow abstraction of complex positioning and resizing logic.

 --